Jul 9, 2019

 Congrats!
-Your offer has been accepted or maybe you’re just curious on what happens once you’re under contract.
+Your offer has been accepted or maybe you’re just curious on what you should do once you’re under contract on a home.
 Either way, we've put together some things to know and steps to follow to get you through closing smoothly!

 If you're financing your home and haven't already completed the mortgage application, then this should be one of your first steps.
 Many contracts provide a specified amount of time to complete your application (Ex: 5 days after the contract is effective), so keep this in mind.
 Plus, you'll want to get this started as the mortgage process can take weeks to complete.